watNoel/Applied_BioInfo/README.md

 *python_hw3_indexing.ipynb*.

 ### Homework 3
-The third homework and some accompanying files are found in the HW3 folder
+The third homework and some accompanying files are found in the HOMEWORK_HMM folder